We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Blurred vision: High blood sugar levels can draw fluid from the lenses of the eyes, making it harder to focus.

 - Darkened skin: Insulin resistance might lead to the development of a skin condition called acanthosis nigricans, which can cause areas of skin to darken.
 It often affects the armpits and the back of the neck.

 - Slow wound healing: High blood sugar levels can lead to longer healing times for sores and skin infections.

 Problems with controlling blood sugar, or glucose, characterize diabetes.
 The pancreas usually helps a person control their blood sugar by releasing a hormone called insulin.

 Insulin allows blood glucose to enter the cells, leaving the bloodstream and bringing down a person’s blood sugar level.

 In a child or adult with type 2 diabetes, the body either does not produce enough insulin or develops insulin resistance, in which the cells become less sensitive to the effects of this hormone.

 Type 2 diabetes can develop in anyone, including children.
 The condition is more likely to develop in people with overweight or obesity.

 In the past, the medical community referred to type 2 diabetes as either adult-onset or non-insulin-dependent diabetes.
-However, the condition is occurring in an increasing number of children and adolescents as rates of obesity continue to rise.
+However, the condition is occurring in an increasing number of children and adolescents as rates of obesity

 Obesity increases the risk of type 2 diabetes by causing insulin resistance.
 This occurs when organs and tissues do not respond appropriately to insulin or absorb enough sugar from the blood.